Marion Buller

-A member of the Mistawasis First Nation, she was the first First Nations woman to be appointed to the Provincial Court of British Columbia in 1994, and presided in courts throughout B.C.
+A member of Mistawasis First Nation, she was the first First Nations woman to be appointed to the Provincial Court of British Columbia in 1994, and presided in courts throughout B.C.
 She established the First Nations Courts of British Columbia in 2006 and provided the foundation for the Aboriginal Family Healing Court in 2016.
 Buller served as President of the Indigenous Bar Association and served as Director of the B.C.
 Law Court Society, B.C.
 Law Foundation, B.C.
 Police Commission and the B.C.
 Mediators Roster.
 Buller has lectured and written numerous articles and papers about Aboriginal law, criminal law, family law and human rights.
-She lives in Vancouver.
+She lives in Victoria, B.C.